 BMR formula and calculating your Basal Metabolic Rate

-The formula we use in our online BMR calculator is:
+The formula used in our online tool for calculating BMR is:

 (10 x weight) + (6.25 x height) - (5 x age) + s

 where the measurements are in meters and kilograms, age is in years, and s is a gender adjustment.
 For example, if you are 5 foot 10 inches high 30-year old male, and your weight is 190 pounds, you need to convert your height to 1.778 meters, your weight to 86.18 kg and then plug the numbers in the formula.
 The adjustment s for males is 5, so the calculations would look like so: 10 x 86.18 + 6.25 x 1.778 + 5 x 30 + 5 = 1,828 kCal per day.

 The formula is based on regression analyses performed over the years on varying populations and has good predictive accuracy for everyday use.

 The graph above is generated using this basal metabolic rate calculator and clearly shows the difference between the averages for males and females, as well as the decline in BMR with age.
 Please note that this is not BMR for the average man or woman of those ages, for this, check the graph below.